 The Philosophy behind Pathway Plans and Pathway Projects

 If a student is found in violation of the Student Code of Conduct, they will be able to create a pathway plan to help them learned from their policy violation.
 They may also receive or choose to complete one or more pathway projects.
 Students not completing or adhering to assigned or selected pathway projects may be subject to additional Student Code of Conduct violations, pathway projects, and suspension.

 The Office of Student Conduct at the University of Montevallo (UM) has changed the perception of our office using the Pathway Plan sanctioning model.
 Many students felt our office was only a repercussive office.
 We changed that narrative and demonstrated that we are a resource to and for all students.
 We accomplished this by working with students when they accept responsibility for violating a policy.
 Too often students viewed sanctions as pre-determined punishments for violating policy.
 In light of this, students who accepted responsibility were provided a menu of pathway projects (educational sanctions) to choose from which allowed them to participate in developing their own learning experience.
 The pathway projects have been grouped into specific categories called pathways.

 All pathway projects will fall under one of six pathways.
 The pathway projects listed in the Accountability Pathway are assigned by the Conduct Educator and are not optional.

 The purpose of a student status is to provide students with a more precise representation of where they stand with their conduct and the University.
-The status in which a student is assigned will be based on the context and severity of the policy violation(s).
+The status to which a student is assigned will be based on the context and severity of the policy violation(s).

-Informal Warning- a written notice indicating a violation of the Student Code of Conduct has occurred, but will not be reported as part of the student’s conduct record.
+Informal Warning- a status indicating the lowest level violation of the Student Code of Conduct has occurred, but will not be reported as part of the student’s conduct record.
+If found in violation of the Student Code of Conduct again, a student can expect an elevated conduct status.